kazimalizaidi/fraud-detection-pipeline/README.md

 # 📖 Project Overview

-This project is an end-to-end **MLOps pipeline** for detecting fraudulent financial transactions in real time — combining machine learning, explainable AI, and automated deployment into a live, interactive risk-monitoring dashboard.
+This project is an end-to-end **MLOps pipeline** for detecting fraudulent financial transactions in real time combining machine learning, explainable AI, and automated deployment into a live, interactive risk-monitoring dashboard.
+This project simulates a production-grade fraud detection system used by financial institutions to flag suspicious transactions in real time, while providing **explainable, audit-ready reasoning** behind every decision a critical requirement in risk management and regulatory compliance contexts.

-The objective is to apply **Machine Learning**, **Risk Management**, and **Automation** together the way a real fintech risk team would: not just training a model, but engineering the full pipeline around it — imbalance handling, model comparison, explainability for audit purposes, containerized deployment, and CI/CD automation.
+The pipeline covers the full lifecycle: data engineering → model training → explainability → live dashboard → containerization → automated CI/CD.

 This project includes: